coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

     mirror if they like.
 An invisible portal remains on the other side where she arrives, and she can return through that portal.
 Once she returns, the portal closes.
-The portal closes on its own after 24 hours (trapping the user if she's still in the other place), and the user can also close it with a command word.
+The portal closes on its own after 24 hours (trapping the user if she’s still in the other place), and the user can also close it with a command word.
 Creatures with Intelligence of 12 or higher might notice the portal just as they might notice a magical sensor from a *scrying* spell.
 Any creature